-Cogeco Connexion and Atlantic Broadband offer a wide range of Internet packages with top download speeds of up to 1 Gbps in Canada and the United States.
-They also offer best-in-class managed Wi-Fi, with new home Wi-Fi solutions launched in fiscal 2021 in both Canada and the United States.
-These solutions improve the overall customer experience by providing expanded Wi-Fi coverage with enhanced reliability and consistent speed in every area of the home.
-Both Cogeco Connexion and Atlantic Broadband's home Wi-Fi solutions include self-installation devices which are provided to customers on a rental basis and work with any of the available gateways or modems.
-Cogeco Connexion and Atlantic Broadband also offer a simple and complete security suite and email solutions to their Internet customers with automatic updates to protect their devices.
-As an added benefit, Internet customers can connect wirelessly to the Internet at no extra cost from designated Wi-Fi Internet hotspots in Cogeco Connexion's and Atlantic Broadband's Canadian and American footprints.
+Cogeco Connexion and Breezeline offer a wide range of Internet packages with top download speeds of up to 1 Gbps in Canada and the United States.
+They also offer best-in-class managed Wi-Fi, which improve the overall customer experience by providing expanded Wi-Fi coverage with enhanced reliability and consistent speed in every area of the home.
+Cogeco Connexion and Breezeline also offer a simple and complete security suite and email solutions to their Internet customers with automatic updates to protect their devices.
+As an added benefit, Internet customers can connect wirelessly to the Internet at no extra cost from designated Wi-Fi Internet hotspots on Cogeco Connexion's and Breezeline's Canadian and American footprints.